noodlio/noodlio-pay-ionic-example/README.md

 **This template** pack consists of two examples (with and without Stripe Checkout.js) that illustrate how to consume the API on the client-side with Ionic/Angular.

+Functionalities include:

+- Validate Credit Card Details
+- Retrieve a StripeToken for the Transaction
+- Customize the meta data and image
+- Charge the user by sending a HTTP Post request to the [Noodlio Pay API](https://market.mashape.com/noodlio/noodlio-pay-smooth-payments-with-stripe)
+- Two starter apps  which can be easily configured following the Ionic Documentation

+# Try it out
+You can try out the Checkout example on your phone with Ionic View.
+Please [download it from here](https://view.ionic.io), sign in and enter the following app ID: **997a3b85**.

 # Key benefits

 - **It's quick**: You can have a working payment server set up within a few minutes.